-Safety was of paramount importance and this was reflected in a clear hierarchy for routes that prioritised: (1) off-road paths, (2) physically separated on-road routes, and (3) quieter back streets
+Safety was of paramount importance and this was reflected in a clear hierarchy for routes that prioritised:

+- 1. Off-road paths

+- 2. Physically separated on-road routes

+- 3. Quieter back streets

-- It is important to continue connecting existing routes, improve north-south routes and connectivity to and within the CBD especially - Integration with public transport: connections with stations/bus stops; access within/through stations; better facilities to carry bikes on trains - Infrastructure is only part of the solution, a comprehensive package of measures are needed, including education and behaviour change - Basic improvements can be made to significantly enhance the environment for cycling: - Widening narrow pathways (across bridges) - Smoothing uneven and poor surfaces - Improve connections between key destinations and the Parramatta Valley Cycleway - Ensure continuous riding along the Parramatta River corridor without difficulty - Adjusting signal phasing or providing priority signal crossing for bike riders - Providing additional space for bike riders to turn right - Perceived lack of respect among road users to safely coexist on Parramatta's roads - Increased amounts of higher quality, secure bike parking in the CBD and at key transport hubs
+It is important to continue connecting existing routes, improve north-south routes and connectivity to and within the CBD especially

+Integration with public transport: connections with stations/bus stops; access within/through stations: better facilities for bikes on trains

+Infrastructure is only part of the solution, a comprehensive package of measures are needed, including education and behaviour change

+- Basic improvements can be made to significantly enhance the environment for cycling: - Widening narrow pathways (across bridges) - Improving cycling surfaces - Improve connections between key destinations and the Parramatta Valley Cycleway - Ensure continuous riding along the Parramatta River corridor without difficulty - Adjusting signal phasing or providing priority signal crossing for bike riders - Providing additional space for bike riders to turn right - Perceived lack of respect among road users to safely coexist on Parramatta's roads - Increased amounts of higher quality, secure bike parking in the CBD and at key destinations and mapping can be found in Volumes 1 & 4)